List of A.T.O.M. characters: Terrance Yao

 Terrance Yao (voiced by James Sie) is a Hong Kong billionaire and tycoon for the global conglomerate, Yao Federated.
 He also secretly was the head of one of Hong Kong's criminal clans, including a group of ninjas.
 He sent these ninjas to Landmark City to steal the Sword of Jo-Lan, a sword that gives its wielder mystical powers.
 The ninjas mission was a success, but not without running into the Alpha Teens and Dragon.
 The Alpha Teens fly to Hong Kong to question Yao, after one of his company's helicopters was used.
 They questioned him but he states that the helicopter was stolen from him and he had nothing to do with the robbery.
 In actuality Yao wanted to use the sword to gain the supreme power of Jo-Lan during the eclipse of the sixth moon, which is an event that takes place once every 300 years.
 Yao would become invulnerable and invincible with enough power to rule the world.
 Yao tried to rid himself of his enemies before the eclipse but did not succeed.
 At the top of Yao Tower, Yao became stronger during the eclipse, but the ceremony was not yet over.
 This gave Axel and Dragon time to stop him.
 While most of their attacks were ineffective against Yao, Dragon and Axel were victorious after a last second attack by Dragon that disarmed Yao and the sword's safe recovery by Axel.
 With the Sword of Jo-Lan out of his hands and the ceremony over, Yao lost all the power he had gained.
 Axel gave the sword to Dragon for him to protect it and Yao was arrested by Hong Kong authorities.
-Before he was driven away by police, Yao promised vengeance against Axel sooner than he thinks.
+Before he was driven away by police, Yao promised vengeance against Axel sooner than he thinks (even though it was Dragon who disarmed him).